-A former ballerina, Sondra founded Ballet Ambassadors and served as Artistic Director from 2001 until 2013 when she closed the company.
-An arts-in-education outreach organization, it was funded in part by the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, and Putnam/Northern Westchester BOCES, Con Edison Strategic Partnerships, and the Mary Duke Biddle Foundation as well as generous individual donors.
-Sondra was named a 2012 Purpose Prize Fellow by Encore.org for giving underserved young people the change to share the stage with professional dancers in the classics and original ballets.
+A former ballerina, Sondra founded Ballet Ambassadors and served as Artistic Director.
+The company, an arts-in-education outreach organization, received funding from the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, Putnam/Northern Westchester BOCES, Con Edison Strategic Partnerships, and the Mary Duke Biddle Foundation as well as generous individual donors.
+Sondra was named a 2012 Purpose Prize Fellow by Encore.org for giving underserved young people the chance to share the stage with professional dancers in the classics and original ballets.
 Click on "Teaching & Speaking" to see where Sondra has taught, including the open classes at American Ballet Theatre and The School at Steps on Broadway.

 Sondra has a grown son and daughter, a son-in-law, and two grandsons.